By Fatima Ariadne

 A man came to Rasulullah (pbuh), and he complained about the hardness of his heart.
 Rasulullah (pbuh) told him, “If you intend to soften your heart, then feed the poor and pat the head of the orphan.”
 (Ahmad)

-12. Feed a random hungry cat that roaming the street
+12. Feed a random hungry cat (or animals) that roaming the street

 Do you remember a Prophetic story where a prostitute was forgiven from her sins because she sincerely gave water to thirsty dog?
 There’s also another story in Sahih Muslim about a man whose sins are forgiven because he took effort to climb down a well, in order to give water to a thirsty dog.